pjc0247/mchain/docs/readme.md

 ```

 __Miner__<br>
 You can operate mining node if you want to create a block and get mining rewards.
-This type of node will consume lots of CPU resources.
+Miner node will consume lots of CPU resources.
 ```cs
 var node = new Miner();